butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - data engineering (building data pipelines and ETL systems)
 - working with AWS, GCP, and DigitalOcean clouds
 - implementing Continuous Delivery with the help of Gitlab CD (Jenkins in the past)
+- exposure to building front-end with ReactJS
 - proficiency in GIT
-- exposure to building front-end with ReactJS
-- able to work within just the terminal, without a graphical environment
+- able to work with just the terminal, without a graphical environment
-- Linux system administration

 ## Soft skills